Nextomics/nextsv/README.md

 `sniffles`: full path to sniffles binary file

 `bash5tools`: full path to installed bash5tools.py on your system, required if your input files are in hdf5 format.
 This is for extracting fastq from hdf5 files.
+NextSV currently support pbh5tools (bash5tools.py) version 0.8.0

 `minLength`: minimal subread length for extracting fastq from hdf5 file (default: 500).